ryandaniels/ansible-role-iptables-docker-swarm/README.md

 Works with Docker (and Docker Swarm).
 Also works with Docker Swarms undocumented use of encrypted overlay networks.

-This was suppose to be a simple task.
+This was suppose to be a simple.
 Secure Docker with a firewall.
 But unfortuanately it is not.
 I've tried to keep this as simple as possible.

 Features

 * Secure by default.
 Once installed only Docker IPs can access all containers, and other OS processes that have open ports on the server(s).
 * You don't need to be an expert with iptables to use this.
-* Add IPs that are allowed to communicate with Docker containers, and the other OS processes that have open ports.
+* Add "trusted" IPs that are allowed to communicate with Docker containers, and the other OS processes that have open ports.
-* Open specific Docker container port, or server process' port to everyone.
+* Open specific Docker container port, or server process port to public (everyone).
 * Interfaces can also be specified.
 By default all interfaces are filtered (Secure by default).
-You can also filter specific network interface(s) and allow all other interfaces.
+You could filter specific network interface(s) and allow all other interfaces.
 * Everything done in "offline" mode.
-So there should be no issues with Docker when iptables starts.
+So there should be no issues with Docker when iptables rules are activated.

-Make sure you test in non-production first, I cannot make any guarantees.
-Be careful, this will remove and add iptables rules on the OS.
-Use with caution.
-Existing iptables rules could be removed!
-Confirm what you have setup before running this.

 This is using iptables as the firewall, and ipset to allow iptables to have a list of IPs that are allowed.